Random matrices in service of ML footprint: ternary random features with no performance loss: Main result

-In the following corollary, we exploit the universal result in Theorem~\ref{th2} to design the computationally efficient Ternary Random Features (TRFs) with limiting kernel ${\bf K}^{ter}$ asymptotically equivalent to \emph{any} random features kernel matrix ${\bf K}$ of the form (\ref{eq:def_K}), for the high-dimensional GMM under study.
+In the following corollary, we exploit the universal result in Theorem~\ref{th2} to design computationally efficient Ternary Random Features (TRFs) by specifying the distribution of (the entries of) ${\bf W}$ to symmetric Bernoulli and $\sigma$ to a ternary function, so as to obtain a limiting kernel ${\bf K}^{ter}$ that is asymptotically equivalent to \emph{any} random features kernel matrix ${\bf K}$ of the form (\ref{eq:def_K}), for the high-dimensional GMM data under study.
+This is proved in Section~\ref{sec:proofCor1} of the appendix.